Custom House Tower

-The Custom House Tower is a skyscraper in McKinley Square, in the Financial District neighborhood of Boston, Massachusetts.
-The original building was constructed in 1837–47 and was designed by Ammi Burnham Young in the Greek Revival style.
-The tower was designed by Peabody and Stearns and was added in 1913–15.
+The Custom House Tower is a skyscraper in McKinley Square, in the Financial District of Boston, Massachusetts.
+The original building, the Custom House, was constructed between 1837 and 1847 and was designed by Ammi Burnham Young in the Greek Revival style.
+The tower was designed by Peabody and Stearns and was added between 1913 and 1915.
 The building is part of the Custom House District, which was added to the National Register of Historic Places in 1973.

-Standing at 496 ft tall, the building is currently tied with The Hub on Causeway Residential Tower as Boston's 19th-tallest buildings.
-It is part of the Custom House District, which was added to the National Register of Historic Places in 1973.
+Standing at 496 ft tall, the building is currently tied with The Hub on Causeway Tower as Boston's 23rd-tallest buildings.

 Since 1997, it has housed a Marriott timeshare hotel.

 Original building

 The site was purchased on September 13, 1837.
 Construction of a custom house was authorized by U.S. President Andrew Jackson.
 When it was completed in 1849, it cost about $1.076 million, in contemporary U.S. currency, including the site, foundations, etc.

 Ammi Burnham Young entered an 1837 competition to design the Boston Custom House, and won with his neoclassical design.
 This building was a cruciform (cross-shaped) Greek Revival structure, combining a Greek Doric portico with a Roman dome, resembled a four-faced Greek temple topped with a dome.
 It had 36 fluted Doric columns, each carved from a single piece of granite from Quincy, Massachusetts; each weighed 42 tons (37 metric tons) and cost about $5,200.
 Only half these actually support the structure; the others are free-standing.
 They are 5 ft and 4 in in diameter and 32 ft high.
 Inside, the rotunda was capped with a skylight dome.

 The entire structure sits on filled land and is supported by 3,000 wooden piles driven through fill to bedrock.
 Before land reclamation was done in the middle of the 19th century, Boston's waterfront extended right to this building.
 Ships moored at Long Wharf almost touched the eastern face of the building.
 The Custom House was built at the end of the City docks, to facilitate inspection and registration of cargo.
 The federal government used the building to collect maritime duties in the age of Boston sailing ships.

 This description of the original Custom House appears in the 1850 Boston Almanac:

 Situated at the head of the dock between Long and Central Wharves, fronts east on the dock, west on India Street, and is in the form of a Greek Cross, [with] the opposite sides and ends being alike.
 It is 140 ft long north and south, 75 ft wide at the ends, and 95 ft through the centre.
 It is built on about 3,000 piles, fully secured against decay; the construction throughout is fireproof and of the very best kind.